-Return of Federal Financial Aid Funds.
-Students receiving federal financial aid (excluding federal workstudy money) who withdraw from the institution during the first 60% of a semester are subject to federal "Return of Title IV Funds" calculations.
+Students receiving federal financial aid (excluding federal workstudy money) who withdraw from the institution during the first 60% of a semester are subject to the federal "Return of Title IV Funds" calculations.
 Federal aid is earned on a percentage basis corresponding with the length of time students are enrolled in a semester.
 Students are considered to have earned 100% of their aid after completing 60% of the semester.
-Students' accounts are credited with 100% of a semester's aid at enrollment.
+Student accounts are credited with 100% of a semester's aid after enrolling in at least six hours of degree seeking course work.
+(For modular programs, 100% of aid is credited upon verification of attendance in at least six hours of degree seeking course work.)
 Upon withdrawal, aid must be recalculated and any unearned aid repaid to federal programs in the following order:

-- 1. Federal Direct UnSubsidized Loans

-- 2. Federal Direct Subsidized Loans

-- 3. Federal PLUS Loan

-- 4. Federal Perkins Loan

-- 5. Federal Pell Grant

-- 6. Federal SEOG Grant
+Federal Direct Unsubsidized Loans Federal Direct Subsidized Loans Federal Direct Plus Loans Federal Perkins Loans Federal PELL Grant Federal SEOG Grant

-- 7. Other federal, state, private, or MCC assistance programs
+Other federal, state, private, or MCC assistance programs

-Pell grants may also be adjusted when courses are dropped within a semester, resulting in a balance due MCC from the student.
-For more information regarding the required return of funds and for specific examples on the return of funds process, see a financial aid counselor.
-The refund of tuition as calculated by the MCC refund policy is a process separate from the federal "return of funds" calculation.
+PELL grants may also be adjusted when courses are dropped within a semester, resulting in a balance due to MCC.

+The refund of tuition is calculated by the MCC refund policy and is a process separate from the federal "return of funds" calculation.
 It is possible that a student could owe money to MCC and/or the federal government after both processes are applied.
-Because of the personal financial obligation incurred by withdrawing from the institution, a student is strongly advised to visit with a financial aid counselor prior to withdrawal.
+Because of the personal financial obligation incurred by withdrawing from the institution, students are strongly advised to visit with their financial counselor before initiating the withdrawal process.
 The date used to calculate a refund and any required return of funds will be the student's withdrawal date as described under Withdrawal Procedures in the Academic Information section of the MCC catalog.
-In the case of unofficial withdrawal, the date used will be the later of the midpoint of the semester or the student's last documented date of attendance.
+In the event of unofficial withdrawal, the date used will be the later of the midpoint of the semester or the student's last documented date of attendance.